How Much Does a Breast Lift Cost?

 1. The complexity of your surgical procedure

-Your breasts’ degree of ptosis (sagging) and excess skin can make your procedure more or less complex and time-consuming.
+Your breast size, degree of ptosis (sagging), and amount of excess skin can make your procedure more or less time-consuming and expensive.

 • A significant lift on pendulous breasts can require considerable tissue removal and careful reshaping.
 This is typically performed via an “anchor” incision, which encircles the areola and travels vertically down the front of the breast and horizontally across the breast fold.